juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 > Note: Domain name might vary based on the testing and production environment.

 > Info: Payout links are secure by nature and should only be opened within an iframe of whitelisted domains in production.
-For ease of use, these links can be used in a test mode (for non production env) which removes the necessity of configuring whitelisted domains and loading these links within an iframe.
+For ease of access, these links can be used in a test mode (for non production env) which removes the necessity of configuring whitelisted domains and loading these links within an iframe.

 There are a couple of ways for using payout links.

 - Creating default links
 - Customizing UI of individual links
 - Serving links from a custom domain
-- (TEST MODE) Opening non-iframed links
+- **[TEST MODE]** Opening non-iframed links

 #### 1. Update [business profile](https://api-reference.hyperswitch.io/api-reference/business-profile/business-profile--update) with a default payout_link_config by passing the below object in the request body

 {% code %}

 ```jsonc
 "payout_link_config": {
   // (optional) Custom theme color for your payout link.